 Condensation forms when too much moisture builds up inside your home.
-Things like cooking, showering, and drying clothes indoors add water to the air.If there's not enough fresh air to dilute it, the internal humidity rises.
-Where the air touches cold surfaces, like windows or walls, and turns into water droplets, that's condensation.
+Things like cooking, showering, and drying clothes indoors add water to the air.
+If there's not enough fresh air or heat, the moisture stays inside.
+In winter, warm air touches cold windows and turns into tiny water droplets-that's condensation.